 ‘Non-Qataris’ in work: 1,199,107

 That means immigrants make up an astounding 94% of Qatar’s workforce, and 70% of its total population.”
 Like the other oil-rich countries in the Arabian Gulf, there are certain jobs Qataris simply won’t do, and a finite amount of work exist in traditional industries.
 Evolving to a knowledge-based economy is vital to meeting the development challenges and opportunities confronting Qatar’s youth.
+These and other efforts to deliberately shape the development of Qatar and its citizens are part of the Qatar National Vision 2030 mandate overseen by the Qatar General Secretariat for Development Planning.

 Beyond responsible development, Sheikh Hamid sought to make Qatar prominent in other sectors during his leadership, including the media.
 Al-Jazeera, sponsored by the Emir of Qatar, first broadcast on November 1, 1996, as one of several Arabic-language channels that emerged after BBC stopped broadcasting in the region due to Saudi censorship.
 It was very small at first, but grew in popularity due to its broad coverage of Middle Eastern issues and groups, on-the-ground reporting in the 1998 bombing of Iraq (also known as Operation Desert Fox) and especially its footage of the 2003 Iraq War—Western news stations bought footage from Al-Jazeera for as much as $250,000.
 It has drawn criticism from some who say it is biased in favor of the Qatari government, due to it being state-funded.
 Conversely, throughout the Arab world, it has come under fire for presenting dissident viewpoints in Algeria, Egypt, Iraq and Saudi Arabia, as well as featuring Hebrew-speaking Israelis.
 The franchise has several serial programs, is accessible across the world, and has an extensive multi-media online presence featuring regional and global issues.